educloudalliance/xroad-rest-gateway/README.md

 # Joint X-Road REST Gateway development

 This repository will be the home for REST/JSON support solutions in X-Road.
+Mandate for joint development is based on [MoU which was signed by Katainen and Ansip](https://github.com/educloudalliance/xroad-rest-gateway/blob/master/MoU-Ansip-Katainen.md).
 The development and repository is shared between Estonia and Finland.
 Below is list of people who initiated the co-operation in Skype meeting which was held 18.12.2014.

 People involved in initiation of co-operation:
 * Andres Kütt (Estonian Information System Authority, RIA, Estonia)